 Who needs a premade dip from the store, when you can make this incredible creamy dip at home?!

-Cranberry Jalapeno Dip is an incredible homemade dip that you can prepare using fresh, easy to find ingredients, such as whole cranberries, jalapenos, cream cheese, and goat cheese.
+I especially love how this Cranberry Jalapeno Dip is prepared using fresh, easy to find ingredients, such as whole cranberries, jalapenos, cream cheese, and goat cheese.
 It’s the kind of dip you can’t get enough of, especially if you’re a fan of the sweet and savory combination.

 The fresh cranberries pair perfectly with the cheese and the slight kick that the jalapenos offer.
 In addition to these ingredients, you’ll also combine green onions and rosemary to the mix to add even more flavor to the dip.

 Make sure to check out my copycat Bonefish Grill's white cosmo to serve with this appetizer!

 This cranberry dip is a bit different than the others out there because of THREE changes I made:

 - I added goat cheese to the mixture because it adds a delicious tang and creaminess that I feel cream cheese doesn't normally bring.

 - I swapped the cilantro for rosemary.
 It makes it much more festive for the holidays!